rkitover/vimpager/doc/vimpager.md

 |`:n`     |next file                |`:N`     |Previous file              |
 |ESC-u    |toggle search highlight  |         |                           |
 |q        |Quit                     |,v       |Toggle Less Mode           |

+The commands that start with `,` will use your value of `g:mapleader` if you set one instead.

 To disable loading plugins, put "set noloadplugins" into a vimpagerrc file.